-- 1. The State has the right and power under the Act to enter into the Trust Agreement and the First Supplemental Trust Agreement and the Trust Agreement and the First Supplemental Trust Agreement have been duly authorized, executed and delivered by the State, are in full force and effect and constitute valid and binding obligations of the State enforceable upon the State in accordance with the respective terms thereof.
+- 1. The State has the right and power under the Act to enter into the Trust Agreement and the Second Supplemental Trust Agreement and the Trust Agreement and the Second Supplemental Trust Agreement have been duly authorized, executed and delivered by the State, are in full force and effect and constitute valid and binding obligations of the State enforceable upon the State in accordance with the respective terms thereof.
 No other authorization for the Agreement is required. - 2.
-Pursuant to the Act, the Agreement creates the valid pledge that it purports to create of the Pledged Funds, rights, moneys, securities and funds held under the Agreement, in the manner and to the extent provided in the Agreement, for the security of the 2010 Series A Bonds on a parity with other bonds to be issued under the Agreement. - 3.
-The 2010 Series A Bonds have been duly authorized, executed and delivered by the State and are valid and binding special obligations of the State, enforceable in accordance with the terms thereof and the terms of the Agreement.
-The 2010 Series A Bonds are entitled to the benefits of the Act, as provided under the Agreement, and of the Agreement.
-The 2010 Series A Bonds are not general obligations of the State, and the full faith and credit of the State are not pledged to the payment thereof.
-The 2010 Series A Bonds are payable solely from the sources provided therefor in the Agreement.

-- 4. Interest on the 2010 Series A Bonds is excluded from the gross income of the owners of the 2010 Series A Bonds for federal income tax purposes.
-In addition, interest on the 2010 Series A Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes and is not included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-In rendering the opinions set forth in this paragraph, we have assumed compliance by the State with all requirements of the Internal Revenue Code of 1986 that must be satisfied subsequent to the issuance of the 2010 Series A Bonds in order that interest thereon be, and continue to be, excluded from gross income for federal income tax purposes.
+Pursuant to the Act, the Agreement creates the valid pledge that it purports to create of the Pledged Funds, rights, moneys, securities and funds held under the Agreement, in the manner and to the extent provided in the Agreement, for the security of the 2012 Bonds on a parity with other bonds issued and to be issued under the Agreement. - 3.
+The 2012 Bonds have been duly authorized, executed and delivered by the State and are valid and binding special obligations of the State, enforceable in accordance with the terms thereof and the terms of the Agreement.
+The 2012 Bonds are entitled to the benefits of the Act, as provided under the Agreement, and of the Agreement.
+The 2012 Bonds are not general obligations of the State, and the full faith and credit of the State are not pledged to the payment thereof.
+The 2012 Bonds are payable solely from the sources provided therefor in the Agreement. - 4.
+Interest on the 2012 Bonds is excluded from the gross income of the owners of the 2012 Bonds for federal income tax purposes.
+In addition, interest on the 2012 Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+In rendering the opinions set forth in this paragraph, we have assumed compliance by the State with all requirements of the Internal Revenue Code of 1986 that must be satisfied subsequent to the issuance of the 2012 Bonds in order that interest thereon be, and continue to be, excluded from gross income for federal income tax purposes.
 The State has covenanted to comply with all such requirements.
-Failure by the State to comply with certain of such requirements may cause interest on the 2010 Series A Bonds to become included in gross income for federal income tax purposes retroactive to the date of issuance of the 2010 Series A Bonds. - 5.
-Interest on the 2010 Series A Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
-We express no opinion regarding any other New Hampshire tax consequences arising with respect to the 2010 Series A Bonds or any tax consequences arising with respect to the 2010 Series A Bonds under the laws of any state other than New Hampshire.
+Failure by the State to comply with certain of such requirements may cause interest on the 2012 Bonds to become included in gross income for federal income tax purposes retroactive to the date of issuance of the 2012 Bonds.

+5. Interest on the 2012 Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
+We express no opinion regarding any other New Hampshire tax consequences arising with respect to the 2012 Bonds or any tax consequences arising with respect to the 2012 Bonds under the laws of any state other than New Hampshire.